Go on to Part Five

 opened

-shows, Giant had to endure a fairly noisy audience and
+to endure a fairly noisy audience and fireworks being

-stage space in the Auditorium, they were unable to use their slide show and
+to limited stage space in the Auditorium, they were unable to use their slide

-of available space also forced them to abandon their full percussion setup and
+same lack of available space also forced them to abandon their full percussion

 Utica Jan.
 29, 1975